Breckon Cottage accommodation summary

 A single dog is welcome at an additional charge of £20.00

 The cottage is non-smoking

-Parking for the cottage is on the shared gravel area to the side of the cottage.
-There is space for 2 small cars and extra free parking can be found on the road in front of the cottage if needed.
 The back door leads into a porch area which also functions as the utility room.
 This handy space has a tiled floor with plenty of room for muddy boots.
 This space also benefits from a number of hooks for coats above the radiator perfect for drying wet waterproofs, and for cosy warm coats on a cold winters day!
 Both a washing machine and tumble dryer can be found in here should you need them.